 At some point throughout your degree you’ll find yourself with a dead laptop, the need to pull an all-nighter, or you’ll be unable to study at home.

 Abacus computer labs run 23 hours a day, 7 days a week (only closing between 5:30–6:30am for cleaning).
 They contain basic software required for research or report writing, but (depending on what you’re doing) there are also labs specific to engineering, Linux, business, and design.

 Check with your faculty to find a lab suited to your needs.
 You may need student key card access for certain labs, or to get into labs after hours.

 Curtin Library Catalogue: http://catalogue.curtin.edu.au/

 Jokes aside, leave yourself at least half an hour to find parking because bays are in short supply—and maybe another ten minutes to get to your class because it’s quite a big campus.
 Curtin uses Cell-O-Park, a pay-as-you-go parking system (which means you need to remember to stop paying when you go).
 To register your car visit this page.

 If you can’t find a bay, try the parking bays north of the stadium on Kent Street; or try parking at Waterford shopping centre—it’s a five-minute walk to campus, but you risk a fine if you park longer than three hours.

-Bentley Campus has two bus stations, one at Hayman Road and one at The Boulevard.
-There are buses leaving for the city frequently during the day.
+Bentley Campus now has the Curtin Central bus station, which has 12 bus stands and accommodates up to 80 bus services during peak periods.
+Curtin also has buses running through Kent Street, Hayman Road and Manning Road that encircle the Bentley campus, which should solve all your public transport conundrums.
 You can find out more about bus routes and times on the Transperth website.
 Consider taking public transport for the first two weeks of uni as most people are driving in.